phildionne/associates/README.md

 Associate multiple models together and make them behave as one.
 Quacks like a single Model for the Views (validations, errors, form endpoints) and for the Controller (restful actions).
 Also a [great alternative](#an-alternative-to-the-current-nested-forms-solution) to `#accepts_nested_attributes_for`.

-Currently only compatible with ActiveRecord, support for other ORMs is on the list.
-Also, you might want to check out [apotonick/reform](https://github.com/apotonick/reform) to handle more complex situations.
+You might want to check out [apotonick/reform](https://github.com/apotonick/reform) to handle more complex situations.

+__Update__: The Rails core team is now working on [Activeform](https://github.com/rails/activeform) and I would strongly suggest to use it instead of this one.

 [![Gem Version](https://badge.fury.io/rb/associates.png)](http://badge.fury.io/rb/associates)
 [![Code Climate](https://codeclimate.com/github/phildionne/associates.png)](https://codeclimate.com/github/phildionne/associates)